writethedocs/www/docs/index.rst

 `fork us on GitHub <https://github.com/writethedocs/docs>`_!
 Also feel free to send us any additions in any format to guide@writethedocs.org.

-This guide is **opinionated**.
-You won't find a large list of tools here, but you'll find the ones that we recommend and think are worthwhile.

 Now, let's get started.

 Getting Started with Documentation